mcpherson/AWS-book-finder/apps/book-search/offline/README.md

                   - may possibly coalesce into one file with "shelf" reference /debug          - offline process may store intermediate iamges here;
-                  - these would be the masked images or images showing matched text
+                  - these would be the masked images or images showing matched text /passes         - input images for each rekognition pass; text that has been previously found is covered with a white polygon so that it isn't detected in subsequent passes.
 ```

 File name format: